brunohenriquy/davinci-crawling-project-template/README.md

 ### Test crawler

+To test the crawler we will need to:

+- Add the crawler app to the list of INSTALLED_APPS
+- Add the crawler urls to the project urls

-If you want to use the Bovespa test crawler that comes with `davinci-crawling`, you should edit the `settings.py file and add davinci_crawling.example.bovespa` to the list of `INSTALLED_APPS`, just after the `davinci_crawling` application.
+If you want to test the Bovespa crawler too that comes with `davinci-crawling`, you should edit the `settings.py file and add davinci_crawling.example.bovespa` to the list of `INSTALLED_APPS`, just after the `davinci_crawling` application.

 ```python
 # Application definition